carpentriesoffline/offlinedatasci/paper.md

 have been updated since the last download; and 5) resume aborted downloads, minimizing data use in cases of interruptions to internet access.
-The lessons are presented on a single unified landing page, so that users can open a single index.html file with their browser of choice and smoothly navigate to all local lessons just as if they were connected to the world wide web.
+The lessons are presented on a single unified landing page, so that users can open a single index.html file with their browser and smoothly navigate to all local lessons just as if they were connected to the world wide web.

 Offlinedatasci has two interfaces, a command line interface and a Python